The virtual event has been around for a while—but never as prevalent as it has been in the past few years (ahem, #covidlyfe).

-Companies and event organizers have been quick to pivot to hosting events online, which of course doesn’t contain quite the same rush as walking into Day 1 with your cool event badge.
-Well that’s where we come in - we’re here to give tips on how to use swag to keep things exciting, create engagement, and overall enhance the virtual event experience.
+That’s where we come in—we’re here to give tips on how to use swag (like custom t-shirts) to keep things exciting, create engagement, and just generally enhance the virtual event experience.

 Check out 4 ways that we’ve seen some of our customers successfully incorporate swag to make the most out of their virtual event!